parkergeis/Baseball-Analysis/README.md

-# Miscellaneous Major League Baseball Analysis by Parker Geis
+# Major League Baseball Analysis by Parker Geis
 This repository houses the files for various projects I have created.

 # ERA Predictor